 My fellow addicts: what can we do to stay strong and sober despite our surroundings?
 And caregivers, what can you do to help your addicted loved ones cope with these tenuous times?

 Physical Distancing, not “Social Distancing” or “Spiritual Distancing”

-Addiction IS “Spiritual Distancing” in one of it’s most extreme forms, and Christ’s Atonement is the ultimate key to recovery.
+Addiction IS “Spiritual Distancing” in one of its most extreme forms, and Christ’s Atonement is the ultimate key to recovery.
 Study God’s words, ponder and pray.
 Watch/listen to inspirational spiritual messages.
 (The Church’s YouTube channel is an AMAZING resource for uplifting media!
 Check out the “Hope Works” series for starters!)

 A Message from God’s Prophet

-As you probably know, The Church of Jesus Christ of Latter-day Saints had to implement some pretty drastic measures in response to COVID-19.
-As the church discontinued all public meetings, closed temples, and recalled missionaries from many parts of the world, President Russell M. Nelson took to social media to let the world know that “Social Distancing” does NOT mean removing yourself from your network of support, or from your spiritual roots.
+As you probably know, The Church of Jesus Christ of Latter-day Saints had to implement drastic measures in response to COVID-19.
+As the church discontinued all public meetings, closed temples, and recalled missionaries from many parts of the world, President Russell M. Nelson took to social media to let the world know that “Social Distancing” does NOT mean removing yourself from your network of support or your spiritual roots.
 On the contrary, we are to serve and be served in a Christ-like way.